bglen/signal-to-can/README.md

 # signal-to-can_device
 Measures analog and digital signals and converts readings to CAN bus messages.
+Easilly powered by 12V automotive systems to make CAN bus datalogging in your vehicle easy.

+Power: 12V ~20 mA draw typical.

 # CAN Messages